tokami/Jodari/README.md

 # Jodari

-Length-frequency data of the artisanal tuna fisheries on Zanzibar, Tanzania.
+Length-frequency data of the driftnet fisheries in Zanzibar, Tanzania.

 ### Details
-LFQ data was collected in Nungwi, North A district during October 2014 and March 2015.
+LFQ data was collected in Nungwi, Mkokotoni, and Fukuchani, North A district, during October 2014 and March 2015.

 ### Maintainer